lukedevj/notify/README.md

 $ which notify
 $ nano ~/notify/report.sh
 ```
-Let's use [BOS](https://github.com/alexbosworth/balanceofsatoshis) to generate a report about the node.
+Let's use [BOS](https://github.com/alexbosworth/balanceofsatoshis) to generate a report about the node,
-Replace /path/bos and /path/notify with the path shown with the which command.
+replace /path/bos and /path/notify with the path shown with the which command.

 ```bash
 #!/bin/bash